sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst.txt

    but the code is mixed up.
 Drag the blocks from left to right and put them in the correct order.
 You can scroll up and look at the previous example program if you are having trouble understanding how to order the blocks.

-   Click on the "Check Me" button to check your solution.
+   Click on the "Check" button to check your solution.
    You will be told if any of the blocks are in the wrong order or if you need to remove one or more blocks.

-After three incorrect attempts you will be able to use the Help Me button to make the problem easier.
+   After three incorrect attempts you will be able to use the "Help me" button to make the problem easier.
    -----
    public class ThirdClass
    {